hmcts/slack-help-bot/README.md

 ```

 After creating the app, open **Agents** in the Slack app settings and enable
 the agent experience.
+The manifest above already includes the required
-Reinstall the app after adding the `assistant:write`
+`assistant:write` scope and agent events, so install the app in the workspace as
+described below.
+If you change scopes or event subscriptions later, reinstall
-scope and agent events.
-Agent conversations use Slack threads in the Messages
+the app so Slack applies those changes.
+Agent conversations use Slack threads
-tab, allowing the bot to use recent replies as short-term context.
-Migrating an
+in the Messages tab, allowing the bot to use recent replies as short-term
-existing Slack app to `agent_view` cannot be reversed.
+context.
+Migrating an existing Slack app to `agent_view` cannot be reversed.

 In the Messages tab, platform selection and documentation/Jira feedback use
 buttons with typed replies as a fallback.
 The bot asks any AI clarification and